drawcard/WPinstallator/README.md

 # WP Now!

 Shell script to install the latest version of WordPress with WPCLI.
 Right now!
+* This is heavily opinionated.
+Fork and edit to your needs. *

 ## Features (wp-cli required)
 - Creates MySQL database.